ZettaIO/pswingw2py/README.rst

 Properties
 ----------

 Receiver, sender and message text are mandatory properties when sending a message.
-Supported properties can be found in the `Online Documentation`_.
+Supported properties can be found in the online documenttion under `Element valid for a Submit SMS request`.

 Config Object
 -------------